Maximilian Piotrowski: Life

-Maximilian Antoni Piotrowski was born on June, 08, 1813, in Bromberg, then in Prussia.
+Maximilian Antoni Piotrowski was born on June 8, 1813, in Bromberg, then in Prussia.
 His father Andrzej owned a bakery in the old town, at 22 Długa street.
-His wife Teresa née Baranowska and himself moved to the city a year before his birth, coming from the nearby village of Koronowo.
-He spent his youth in his hometown, under the first decades of Prussian occupation.
+Andrzej's wife Teresa née Baranowska and himself moved to the city a year before Maximilian's birth, relocating from the nearby village of Koronowo.
+Maximilian spent his youth in his hometown, under the first decades of Prussian occupation.

 After graduating from high school, Maximilian moved to Berlin at the age of 20 (1833) to study painting at the Academy of Fine Arts.
 In 1835, he studied historical painting under the direction of Wilhelm Hensel.
-Once having completed his studies in Berlin in 1838, he went on to an artistic tour through Germany.
+Having completed his studies in Berlin in 1838, he went on an artistic tour through Germany.
 He visited Düsseldorf where he was taught by Friedrich Wilhelm Schadow.
-Schadow was a member of the Nazarene movement aspiring to revive spirituality in art, with a return to Quattrocento-like features, hence differentiating from the pseudo-classicism then in vogue in Europe.
-Back to the German capital, he received the first prize of the Academy.
+Schadow was a member of the Nazarene movement aspiring to revive spirituality in art, with a return to Quattrocento-like features, thus differentiating from the pseudo-classicism then in vogue in Europe.
+Once back to the German capital, he received the first prize of the academy.

-To achieve his artistic education, Maximilian traveled in the fall of 1842, to Italy.
+To achieve his artistic education, Maximilian traveled in the fall of 1842 to Italy.
 He first stayed in Rome where he had the opportunity to meet another member of the Nazarene movement, Johann Friedrich Overbeck.
-In spring of 1843, Maximilian embarked upon a journey through the italian country.
+In spring of 1843, Maximilian embarked upon a journey through the Italian country.
 Fascinated by Italian landscapes, he painted many scenes depicting daily life, together with sentimental-romantic and religious compositions; such works were later exhibited in Berlin at one of his exhibitions (1844).

-After Italy, he stayed in Munich so as to establishing artistic contacts: accordingly, he met Peter von Cornelius and in particular Wilhelm von Kaulbach, an outstanding painter of historical scenes.
+After Italy, he stayed in Munich to establish artistic contacts: accordingly, he met Peter von Cornelius and in particular Wilhelm von Kaulbach, an outstanding painter of historical scenes.

-In early 1844, he moved back to Berlin, concluding his studies and staying there till 1847.
+In early 1844, he moved back to Berlin, concluding his studies and staying there until 1847.
 During this period, Maximilian had a contract to work with a group on a monumental historical painting depicting an episode of the Anglo-Afghan War, commissioned by William Empton.
-However, the demise of the latter put a sudden end to the project.
-The draft work was only at a preparatory stage based on cardboard material: be that as it may, the unfinished work was displayed at an 1846 exhibition in Berlin.
-The author kept from this project a drawing, Wounded english soldier (ranny zolnierz angielski) that will be exhibited in 1925.
+However, the demise of the latter put to a sudden end of the project.
+The draft work was only at a preparatory stage based on cardboard material- be that as it may, the unfinished work was displayed at an 1846 exhibition in Berlin.
+The author kept from this project a drawing, Wounded english soldier (ranny zolnierz angielski) that would be exhibited in 1925.
 After this unexpected ending, Piotrowski left the field of historical painting to turn to Dolce Far Niente subjects.

-In 1848, in the wake of the Spring of the Nations, he took part to a freedom demonstration in Berlin; he was arrested for it, but soon released.
-The same year, Maximilian traveled to Prussian Poland and similarly participated to the Greater Poland uprising in Bydgoszcz and Poznań.
+In 1848, in the wake of the Spring of the Nations, he took part in a freedom demonstration in Berlin; he was arrested for it, and soon released.
+The same year, Maximilian traveled to Prussian Poland and similarly participated in the Greater Poland uprising in Bydgoszcz and Poznań.
 A group of his drawings are entirely related to these events.
 Furthermore, Piotrowski's paintings from that period take root from these upheavals.

 One can highlight from this period: